alexwine36/Portfolio/apps/portfolio/content/projects/360-panos/index.md

 # Next Steps

-This project was the jumping off point for the other programming projects at Abrazo Homes.
+This project kicked off many programming projects at Abrazo Homes.
 After the initial project was done.
 The question became how do we have lot availability update automatically.

 That is when attention turned to setting up an API for the data we had available.